-They are not happy with their existing career – Let us be honest; if someone is making ok money doing something they enjoy, they are not likely to be dabbling in speculation as anything other than a hobby.
-While I am sure many dabblers exist, it has been my observation that the vast majority is looking for a new career because, for one reason or another, they hate the one they have.
-As a sexy career option with enormous income potential, trading seems like a good alternative.
+They are not happy with their existing career – Let's be honest; if someone is making good money doing something they enjoy, they are unlikely to be dabbling in trading as anything other than a hobby.
+While dabblers doubtlessly exist, a majority are looking for a new career because, for one reason or another, they hate the one they have.
+As a prestigious career option with enormous income potential, trading can seem like a good alternative.

-They are predominantly introverted – Nine times in ten, the reason they hate their existing career has something to do with the people their existing career requires them to deal with.
+They are predominantly introverted – Nine times in ten, the reason they hate their existing career has something to do with the people that existing career requires them to deal with.
 Whether it is co-workers, clients, customers, or supervisors, they dread going to work every day and talking to people for which they have little respect and/or have no rapport.
-Trading draws them in with the potential for self-sufficiency and the promise of a career that does not require them to deal with people.
+Trading draws them in with the potential for self-sufficiency and the promise of a career that does not require interaction with anyone.

 They are highly analytical – Introversion and an analytical mind seem to go hand in hand.
 Trading is arguably the pinnacle of analytical endeavors with its mass profusion of mathematical algorithms, charts, graphs, spreadsheets, and statistics.
 The market is one of the most complex puzzles on earth and, once discovered, those with an analytical mind are nearly powerless to avoid trying to solving it.

 The problem is not really the possession of these attributes so much as it is the way these attributes influence an aspiring trader’s career path.
-You see Introverted / Analytical types are all about research.
+You see introverted / analytical types are all about research.
 Before they can go about doing something, they need to research the best way to do it.
-This is usually a wise course of action, but in the case of financial market speculation, the research leads to an inappropriate conclusion.
-That conclusion is that in order to achieve speculative profits, traders must engage in either Fundamental or Technical Analysis.
+This is usually a wise course of action, but in the case of financial market trading the research leads to an inappropriate conclusion that in order to achieve trading profits, traders must engage in either Fundamental or Technical Analysis.
 It is inappropriate because, in practice, those disciplines rarely lead to the profits traders are seeking.

-Fundamental analysis is a method of evaluating a security that entails attempting to measure its true value by examining related economic, financial, and other qualitative and quantitative factors.
+Fundamental analysis is a method of evaluating an asset that entails attempting to measure its true value by examining related economic, financial, and other qualitative and quantitative factors.